biopragmatics/oquat/docs/unknowns/source/pw.md

 | MCW:Handbook on cellular nad molecular immunology |        1 | [PW:0000486](http://purl.obolibrary.org/obo/PW_0000486)                                                                                                                                                                                                                                          |
 | MCW:Handbook on cellular and molecular biology    |        1 | [PW:0000831](http://purl.obolibrary.org/obo/PW_0000831)                                                                                                                                                                                                                                          |

-## `OneLook` (8)
+## `OneLook`

+There are 8 usages of `OneLook` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OneLook)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OneLook).

 | curie                           |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |---------------------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|